Protecting ecosystems – without having to wait for World Environment Day

 Coasts, freshwaters and oceans

-The restoration of coasts, freshwaters and oceans mainly relies on cleaning these areas, replanting lost vegetation at the surface and underwater, and regulating the access to aquatic resources – like imposing limits and maximum quotas on fishing and mining.
+The restoration of coasts, freshwaters, and oceans mostly relies on cleaning these areas, replanting lost vegetation at the surface and underwater, and regulating the access to aquatic resources.

 -